 This product historically involved a lot of repetitive tasks.
 Going forward it was key to make sure that power-user efficiency was considered.
 This was exemplified through batch actions, multi-select, drag and drop, keyboard interactions and many more UI mechanisms.

 Once the foundations are captured, we move into more granular logs.
 We outline the objectives of each feature area and dive deep into areas of complex functionality to zero in on specific rationale.
 We’ve found a combination of writing, sketching, and video walkthroughs seem to be the best methods for articulating these particulars.
 Though amending video content tends to be more of a lift, so we’ve taken to relying on writing and sketching in our recent documentation.
 This is also the more amorphous part of the project that is more likely to change, so facilitating easy updates is key.
 Groom and prune to keep these specific but critical pieces of your Design Rationale healthy, and make sure the team knows that effort is underway.

-Let’s just take a moment, to take this from a abstract concept to a concrete one, with some handy examples.
+Let’s just take a moment, to take this from an abstract concept to a concrete one, with some handy design rationale examples.

 Anatomy of a design rationale section

 Basic elements of a design rationale document section: